Continuing Education Activity

 A hematologist consultation should be sought in all cases of suspected primary polycythemia.

 Patients must be encouraged to stop smoking.
 Genetic counseling must be offered to the families of those with hemoglobinopathies.
 Patients with polycythemia vera must be discouraged from donating blood.
 Because this is a myeloproliferative disorder, blood from donors with polycythemia vera is not considered appropriate for donation in most countries.

 Enhancing Healthcare Team Outcomes

 Polycythemia can affect every organ in the body, and the symptoms are primarily related to impaired oxygen delivery and hyperviscosity of blood.
 The condition is primarily managed by the hematologist, but the management of complications requires an interprofessional team.
 Patients need to be educated by the nursing staff and clinicians about the potential complications and when to seek medical assistance.
-While survival has been improved over the past three decades, the aim is to also improve the quality of life.
+While survival has been improved over the past three decades, the aim is also to improve the quality of life.
 Two threats to life include bleeding and infection complications.
 Most patients require red cell transfusions to help improve fatigue.
-Finally, patients should be told by team members that they need lifelong follow up as there is a risk of progression to acute leukemia or a myelodysplastic syndrome.
-The nursing staff should coordinate and monitor close followup and assist in educating the patient and family to make sure regular care is obtained.
-(Level V)
+Finally, patients should be told by team members that they need lifelong follow-up as there is a risk of progression to acute leukemia or myelodysplastic syndrome.
+The nursing staff should coordinate and monitor close follow-up and assist in educating the patient and family to make sure regular care is obtained.
+[Level 5]